 Introduction

-The workflow is based on the OpenMS C++ framework for computational mass spectrometry.
-RAW files (mzML) serve as inputs and a database search (Comet) is performed based on a given input protein database.
-FDR rescoring is applied using Percolator based on a competitive target-decoy approach (reversed decoys).
-For label free quantification all input files undergo identification based retention time alignment (MapAlignerIdentification), and targeted feature extraction matching ids between runs (FeatureFinderIdentification).
-In addition, a variant calling file (vcf) can be specified to translate variants into proteins that will be included in the database search and binding predictions on specified alleles (alleles.tsv) using MHCFlurry (Class 1) or MHCNugget (Class 2) can be directly run on the output peptide lists.
-Moreover, if a vcf file was specified, neoepitopes will automatically be determined and binding predictions can also directly be predicted for them.
+The pipeline is based on the OpenMS C++ framework for computational mass spectrometry.
+Spectrum files (mzML/Thermo raw/Bruker tdf) serve as inputs and a database search (Comet) is performed based on a given input protein database.
+Peptide properties are predicted by MS²Rescore.
+FDR rescoring is applied using Percolator based on a competitive target-decoy approach.
+For label free quantification all input files undergo identification-based retention time alignment, and targeted feature extraction matching ids between runs.

 The pipeline is built using Nextflow, a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The Nextflow DSL2 implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from nf-core/modules in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!